notyateart/Cold-Paper-Visualizer/README.md

 ![Audio Visualizer in Action](https://github.com/meisterhauns/Cold-Paper-Visualizer/blob/master/main/pngs/E.png)

+---

 ## Requirements
 - [Processing](https://processing.org/)
 - [Processing Sound](https://github.com/processing/processing-sound) (available via Processing Contribution Manager)

+---

 ## What does it do?

+This Processing App is generating Hexagons based on the music playing.
+You can control how it looks with your keyboard.
+There are multiple options for color, size and display type which can create about 90 different styles.

+---

+## Adding your own music
 Put Audio files (wav) into the data folder.
 Then open [keys.pde](https://github.com/meisterhauns/Cold-Paper-Visualizer/blob/master/main/keys.pde) and enter the correct data like so:

 >if ( key == '1' ) { loadSong ( "TRACK.WAV", BPM, "TITLE" ); showChanges = true; }

 Here's an example:
 >if ( key == '1' ) { loadSong( "track1.wav", 116, "Athmospear - A Journey into the Sky" ); showChanges = true; }

+---

 ## Controls